youryss/fixdragtablet/README.md

-Fix Drag and drop on Tablet
+Fix Drag and drop on Tablet (javascript and html)
 ========================

 ##What?
-You can drag and drop elements on ipad and scroll the page as well
+You can drag and drop elements on ipad and scroll the page as well with

 ##WHY?
 I created this fix because I couldn't find something that works for my app.